Jay-davisphem/url-shorty/README.md

 3. Optionally, customize the short URL.
 4. Access the shortened URL and verify redirection.

+# User Stories

+## As an authenticated user, I want to:

+### 1. Shorten URLs

+**Scenario**: As a user, I want to be able to shorten a long URL into a shorter, more manageable link.

+### 2. Customize Shortened URLs

+**Scenario**: As a user, I want the option to customize the short URL to something more meaningful or personalized.

+### 3. View My Shortened URLs

+**Scenario**: As a user, I want to view a list of all the URLs I've shortened.

+### 4. Track Clicks and Analytics

+**Scenario**: As a user, I want to see analytics for each shortened URL, including the number of clicks and location data.

+## As an unauthenticated user, I want to:

+### 1. Shorten URLs

+**Scenario**: As an unauthenticated user, I want to be able to shorten a long URL without needing to sign in.

+### 2. Access Shortened URLs

+**Scenario**: As an unauthenticated user, I want to access shortened URLs created by others.

+## Additional Functionalities:

+### 1. Expire or Delete Shortened URLs

+**Scenario**: As a user, I want the ability to expire or delete shortened URLs when they're no longer needed.

+### 2. Redirect Users

+**Scenario**: As a user, I want the shortened URL to redirect users seamlessly to the original long URL.

+### 3. Metrics for Popular URLs

+**Scenario**: As a user, I want to view metrics for the most popular or frequently clicked shortened URLs.

+### 4. URL Validation

+**Scenario**: As a user, I want the system to validate the entered URLs to ensure they are valid and accessible.

+### 5. API Access

+**Scenario**: As a developer, I want access to APIs for shortening URLs programmatically.

+### 6. Rate Limiting

+**Scenario**: As a user, I want the system to have rate limiting to prevent abuse or excessive URL shortening.

+### 7. User Authentication

+**Scenario**: As a user, I want the option to sign in/sign up to manage my shortened URLs.

+### 8. QR Codes for Shortened URLs

+**Scenario**: As a user, I want the system to generate QR codes for shortened URLs for easy sharing and access.

+### 9. URL Expiry Notifications

+**Scenario**: As a user, I want to receive notifications when shortened URLs are about to expire.

 ## Contribution

 Contributions are welcome!
 If you want to contribute, follow these steps: